yakuzadave/pymud-ss13/docs/cargo_system.md

 Each department has a credit balance tracked by the `CargoSystem`.
 Costs are deducted when supplies are ordered and requests are blocked if a department does not have enough credits.

+Crew members may requisition personal spending credits from their department using the `requisition` command.
+The command checks the player's job role to determine which department budget to draw from.

 Administrators can adjust these budgets using the `budget` command: